 The findings from these studies suggest that bimodal bilinguals access their non-target language during production, even up to the point where semantically related signs are produced concomitantly with speech.
-This is in contrast with some previous work that suggests unimodal bilingual lexical access during speech is language-specific (e.g., Costa and Caramazza, 1999, but see Colomé, 2001).
+This is in contrast with some previous work that suggests unimodal bilingual lexical access during speech is language-specific (e.g., Costa & Caramazza, 1999, but see Colomé, 2001).
 If lexical access during production is language-specific in unimodal bilinguals, but language-independent in bimodal bilinguals, does that imply that the bimodal bilingual processing system is, in some way, different from that of the unimodal bilingual, beyond the surface distinction of modality of input?

 Emmorey et al. (2008) discuss one possible reason for the potential difference between unimodal and bimodal bilinguals in language production.
 While unimodal bilinguals are physiologically limited to using one language at a time (it is impossible to express a concept in both French and English simultaneously, for example), bimodal bilinguals face no such limitation.
-It is possible that the processing architecture is the same, but bimodal bilinguals are able to exploit the cross-modal nature of their languages to make use of a skill that unimodal bilinguals possess, but cannot access.
-Determining whether bimodal bilinguals process language differently than unimodal bilinguals or whether unimodal bilinguals and bimodal bilinguals process language similarly (i.e., the two groups employ the same mechanisms, but unimodal bilinguals are unable to produce both of their languages simultaneously due to biological constraints) has important implications for modeling the bilingual system.
+However, Emmorey et al.'s explanation is based on the bimodal bilinguals' ability to utilize different output channels.
+On the one hand, it is possible that the language processing architecture is the same for both groups, but bimodal bilinguals are able to exploit the crossmodal nature of their languages to make use of a skill that unimodal bilinguals possess but cannot access.
+On the other hand, the bimodal bilingual processing system may be structurally unique.
+There is evidence to suggest that bimodal bilinguals' languages do not compete in the same way as unimodal bilinguals' languages (Emmorey, Luk, Pyers, & Bialystok, 2008), which could be due to a separation of a bimodal bilingual's languages based on differences in their inherent structures.
+Determining similarities and differences in how unimodal and bimodal bilinguals process language has important implications for understanding the language system.